ravener/miyako/README.md

 I just would like to have some more core devs/maintainers/supporters and more friends on the way to be with me as this project gets developed.
 So if you are interested in meeting me join the [Discord Server](https://discord.gg/mDKMbEh) :)

 Currently the community is very small and inactive which is the part I'm trying to fix at the moment.
-It's been a long time since I had any solid Discord friends and most of my current friends kind of don't care much so I am kinda lonely at this point with this project.
+It's been a long time since I had any solid Discord friends and most of my current friends kind of don't care much so I am kinda lonely at this point with this project

 ## Running it yourself
 Requirements: